gyorilab/emmaa/doc/reports/month9_report.rst

    reading systems can process hundreds or thousands of new publications each day.
 In contrast, the food insecurity model currently relies on a single reader instance running as a service, and therefore has much lower throughput.
-While a comparable infrastructure of readers is implemented for this domain, we had to limit the number of new publications that are processed each day to update the model.
+Before a comparable infrastructure of readers is implemented for this domain, we had to limit the number of new publications that are processed each day to update the model.
 4. Reading with corroboration.
 While biology models in EMMAA rely on